Easy recipes from around the World, including Great British classics, dinners and snacks

 Campfire Stew Recipe

-Campfire Stew pictured in a white serving bowl.
+Campfire stew.
+Pictured in a white serving dish.
 An easy slow cooker recipe for gammon.

 So, what exactly is campfire stew?

-Campfire stew can be cooked in a few ways - slow cooker, or oven, or if you are in a hurry, you can cook it in an Instant Pot or Multicooker under pressure.
+Campfire stew can be cooked in a few ways - slow cooker, oven, or, if you are in a hurry, you can cook it in an Instant Pot or Multicooker under pressure.

 This is a good job since I wouldn't fancy cooking this actually around a campfire, thank goodness for slow cookers!